nebulaxoxo/school-projects/README.md

 # school-projects
-Lab Assignments, practicals, and a long list of codes that bore me
+Lab Assignments, practicals, and a long list of monotonous codes